Alexander Hamilton and the Federalist Party

 The Federalist Party.
 An introduction into the Federalist Party organized by Hamilton.

 TIP: The Federalists are conservative in many respects, favoring big banks and big government.
-However, their pro-trade mentality is an aspect of classical liberalism (i.e. “free trade”).
+Even their pro-trade mentality had an aspect of conservatism to it (despite them favoring global trade).
+The Federalists were more protectionist than the anti-Federalists, but they notably favored a version of protectionism that would result in enough tax revenue to ensure a strong state.
 Prior to events like the American Revolution, trade was regulated by Kings and Churches.
-So while Hamilton’s brand of federal-government-first Federalism stands in stark contrast to Jeffersonian individual rights focused “radical” liberalism (and favoring of state power over federal power), it is still a type of liberalism.
+So while Hamilton’s brand of federal-government-first Federalism stands in stark contrast to Jeffersonian individual rights focused “radical” liberalism (and favoring of state power over federal power), it is still a type of liberalism (conservative liberalism in most respects, but social liberalism on key social issues in the case of figures like Hamilton).

 The Federalist Papers and Federalist Party